Last Updated: 15th June 2026.

 So what does an employee advocacy platform do? 🤔

-In its simplest form, an employee advocacy platform helps you manage your employee advocacy program.
-It provides a space for all of your company content, for employees to easily find and share it with their networks.
+Simply put, an employee advocacy platform helps you manage your employee advocacy program.
+It provides a space for all your company content, so employees can easily find and share it with their networks.

-Some platforms purely provide the essentials for managing your advocacy program, while others include features like gamification, the ability to segment users based on departments or regions, internal comms functions, and comprehensive analytics.
+Some platforms offer only the essentials for managing your advocacy program, while others include features such as gamification, user segmentation by department or region, internal comms tools, and comprehensive analytics.

 The goal of an employee advocacy platform is to make it as easy as possible for employees to participate.
-Things like having a mobile app for employees who aren’t desk-based and automation for time-poor executives makes a huge difference.
+Things like having a mobile app for employees who aren’t desk-based and delegating access for time-poor executives make a huge difference.

-We’ve written a guide on how to choose the right employee advocacy platform based on your organization’s requirements, so give that a read if you’re looking to learn more.
+We’ve written a guide to choosing the right employee advocacy platform based on your organization’s requirements, so give it a read if you’re looking to learn more.

 Do You Need an Employee Advocacy Platform?